 As the title implies, the scrum master is the master of scrum, who ensures the scrum framework is followed.
 Scrum has a clearly defined set of roles and rituals that should be followed and the scrum master works with each member of the scrum team to guide and coach the team through the scrum framework.

-Recently we ran a twitter poll where 92% of respondents said they were practicing something custom, not scrum “by the book.”
+Atlassian conducted a Twitter poll where 92% of respondents said they were practicing something custom, not scrum “by the book.”
 This made us wonder, what does that mean for the scrum masters, whose role it is to coach and help their team understand scrum?
-Where do they fit in the ever evolving, not-by-the-book agile world?
+Where do they fit in the ever-evolving, not-by-the-book agile world?

 These are the questions we wanted to answer as we dove deep into roles and responsibilities of the unsung heroes of agile, the scrum masters.